How to Set Up a Hybrid Classroom

 When setting up classrooms to accommodate hybrid teaching, make flexibility a priority.
 The room should allow the teacher to move and adjust furniture and equipment to accommodate different activities and learning experiences.
 Mobile technology also encourages adaptability and movement to cater to the teacher’s needs.

-Invest in high-quality video software and hardware
+Invest in video software and hardware

 Because the teachers will be instructing online through streaming or modular lessons, they need access to good video software and hardware to create a suitable environment for learning.
 The video technology should be easy to hear any participants, cancel noise, and maintain a good connection.

 Your IT team can begin by researching laptops with high-quality built-in microphones, external microphones, external screens that are easy to read, and clear projectors.
 Additionally, a smart board like Vibe offers a variety of collaboration software and hardware to boost hybrid teaching.

 An interactive whiteboard allows touch display and real-time editing and action capabilities like a traditional whiteboard.
 This is especially helpful for teachers who will be teaching in class as well as streaming online.
 It can engage face-to-face students and online students.